Backpacks

 Fit

 Fitting (adjusting) the backpack to the wearer is just as important to comfort and success as buying the right backpack.
+Different packs have different adjustments.
 The most important rule about fitting the pack:

 Valid HTML 4.01!